 We always celebrate the Feast of St. Therese because she is FOCUS' patroness and we love her.
 Why is a cloistered nun the patroness of a missionary organization?
 Glad you asked.
 Head over to the FOCUS equip blog to find out, my husband posted on it yesterday.

-After eating our traditional rose colored and shaped pancakes MC and I got to crafting.
+After eating our traditional rose colored and shaped pancakes Bean and I got to crafting.

 The instructions on how to make them are almost identical to the instructions I posted on how to make headbands using scrapbook flowers.
 The only differences are replacing the scrapbook flowers with flet flowers (I printed off some patterns from Danielle's Place and used them as my guide) and sewing on buttons instead of using craft brads.

 The back of a felt flower, I used ribbion with this one.

 I took my inspiration from Running with Scissors who showcased some beautiful bouquets, although mine are not nearly as ornate!

 Later today we'll pull out the kid's books on St. Therese that we picked up in Lisieux last year, as well as our Treasure Box books that I posted on last year.
 I'm stilling trying to figure out a fun flower dessert, so we'll see if that happens.